mahajang214/CyberShield/README.md

 ---

-## 📂 What is Ransomware2.sh?
+## 📂 What is CyberShield.sh?

-`Ransomware2.sh` is a Linux-only Bash script that simulates ransomware-style encryption and decryption of files and directories.
+`CyberShield.sh` is a Linux-only Bash script that simulates ransomware-style encryption and decryption of files and directories.
 It uses OpenSSL for AES-256-CBC encryption and `tar` for archiving folders.

 ---